nadundesilva/renovate-config/README.md

-# renovate-config
+# Renovate Config

-Configuration presets for Renovate
+This repository contains Configuration presets for Renovate, used by Nadun De Silva.